Pmvita/SecureNet/README.md

 ## 📄 **License**

+Copyright (c) 2025 Pierre Mvita.
+All Rights Reserved.

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.
+This software is proprietary and confidential.
+See the [LICENSE.txt](LICENSE.txt) file for complete terms and conditions.

 ---